whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 1. Polling mode for smooth movements and gestures

 ## Attention please
-1. Note that this fork is mostly for myself only (X510UA-BQ490).
-If you have similar features such as no dGPU and no KB backlight, try, but at your own risk.
+1. Note that this fork is mostly for my laptop only (X510UA-BQ490).
+If yours has similar features such as no dGPU and no KB backlight, try, but at your own risk.
 Otherwise, please go to tctien342's original master branch or hieplpvip's Zenbook repository.
 2. If the versions of your VirtualSMC and corresponding efi driver and plugins do not match, touchpad and other battery issues might arise.
 Please make sure to download the most recent stable release of the SMC package and install them accordingly.

 ## Steps to install

 1. Prepair an Mac installer in USB (Use creationmedia method or MBR HFS Firmware Check Patch available in https://www.insanelymac.com/forum/files/file/985-catalina-mbr-hfs-firmware-check-patch/ for both Mojave and Catalina)
 2. Replace EFI folder in USB EFI partition with the EFI folder in Clover EFI
-3. Disable VT-d in BIOS and boot into USB and select MacOs installer
+3. Boot into USB and select MacOs installer
 4. During the installation process, touchpad will not work.
 You need a mouse connected through USB.
 Follow mac install instruction you can find it on tonymacx86 or other hackintosh forums
     - If you have chosen to install Catalina in HFS+ file system, follow the directions given in https://www.insanelymac.com/forum/files/file/985-catalina-mbr-hfs-firmware-check-patch/.
 Updating Bluetooth kexts for DW1560 is necessary.
 Download is available at https://github.com/headkaze/OS-X-BrcmPatchRAM/releases and take a moment to read https://www.insanelymac.com/forum/topic/339175-brcmpatchram2-for-1015-catalina-broadcom-bluetooth-firmware-upload/
 5. After a successful installation, boot into macOS, copy kexts In /kexts/Other -> /Library/Extension